 Course Description

-This course stimulates interest in students about allocation of resources and distribution of income, as affected by the workings of the price system and government policies.
-May be taken concurrently or prior to ECON 1A.
+This course stimulates interest in students about determining economic aggregates such as total output, total employment, the price level and the rate of economic growth.
+May be taken concurrently or prior to ECON 1B.

 Course Learning Outcomes (CLO)